schoeberl/chisel-lab/lab1/README.md

    start synthesis, implementation, and bitstream generation
    * This process may take some time (minutes)
  * Configure your FPGA with *Program Device* under *Open Hardware Manager*
+   * Open hardware manager after bitfile generation
+   * Open target, Auto Connect
+   * Program device

 You should now see an LED blinking at 1 Hz.

 **Congratulation!
 You have build your first digital design in Chisel**

-After this lengthy setup, the following design flow should be smooth.
+After this lengthy setup, the next run of the design flow should be smooth.
 Try to change the ```CNT_MAX``` constant to a slightly smaller value (e.g., 50000000 instead of 100000000) to change the blinking frequency.
-Run the Chisel code in IntelliJ again and synthesize and download again with Vivado.
+Run the Chisel code in IntelliJ again and synthesize and configure again with Vivado.
 The LED should now blink at a different frequency.
 Faster or slower?
-At which one?
+At what frequency?